-Cape Access is a Western Cape Government initiative that makes information and communication technology (ICT) more accessible to communities throughout Western Cape.
+The Western Cape Government eCentre is an initiative that makes information and communication technology (ICT) more accessible to communities throughout Western Cape.

 These communities are often marginalised and economically excluded, due to their limited access to information sources and modes of communication.
 What’s more, the resources available to them are often out of date.
-Cape Access aims to create opportunities for social change and economic growth by making state-of-the-art ICT more widely available.
+The programme aims to create opportunities for social change and economic growth by making state-of-the-art ICT more widely available.

-The Cape Access Project has established e-centres across the Western Cape.
-Some of these e-centres are managed by e-community forums.
-The e-Centres provide each local community with access to computers and the internet, which they can use for a wide variety of purposes.
+The WCG eCentre Programme has established eCentres across the Western Cape.
+Some of these eCentres are managed by e-community forums.
+The eCentres provide each local community with access to computers and the internet, which they can use for a wide variety of purposes.
 School projects, job applications, internet banking, SARS e-filing and CV creation are just a few examples.

-Through improved ICT availability, Cape Access is opening doors to better education, employment and business opportunities, fuelling socio-economic development in communities where it is most needed.
+Through improved ICT availability, the programme s is opening doors to better education, employment and business opportunities, fuelling socio-economic development in communities where it is most needed.

 Information on Western Cape Government tenders, jobs, important links and documents.